 Entrepreneurs see the good in failure.
 They understand that every mistake is a learning experience.
 They understand that the world isn‘t over with every screw-up.
 They give the situation some thought, determine how they can apply what they’ve learned as a result of it, and move “on to the next one.”

-3. Entrepreneurs work smarter.
+3. Entrepreneurs partition and prioritize their work differently.

 Employees generally apply themselves — which isn't a problem in itself.
 Their issue comes from how they apply their time and energy.
 They often tear through all their work as it comes to them with consistently exhaustive, borderline-indiscriminate effort.